seedsofalternative/seedsofalternative.github.io/_posts/2025-05-16-introspection-techniques-and-practices.md

 - **Spirit animal (Animal de Poder)** : A guiding animal spirit or totem representing personal traits, protection, and wisdom in Indigenous traditions.
 - **Talking circles** : A communal Indigenous practice where participants share stories or wisdom in a respectful, egalitarian setting.
 - **Sun Dance** : Plains tribes’ ceremonial dance and sacrifice for renewal.
+- **Moon Dance** : Sacred, women-centered ceremony that involves gathering and dancing under the full moon for four consecutive nights.

 ## 5. Western Philosophies